HelloHvbert/URL-shortener/README.md

------------------URL SHORTENER-----------------
+## URL SHORTENER
 Tech Stack: Golang(Gin, Cobra), MongoDB, Docker

------------------API-----------------
+### API
 API, written in Gin Webframework, has 1 endpoint "/:id".
 After opening http://localhost:PORT/:id, server looks for original url in MongoDB database and redirect to this site or display "Error": "Url not found" if given shortened url does not exist.
 When there is "!" before shortened url server returns html page with "Go to [page]" text, where [page] is original or "URL not found" if given shortened url does not exist.

-To run:
+## To run:

-LOCALLY:
+## LOCALLY:

 (GOLANG VERSION 1.18 IS REQUIRED)
--go to "url-shortener" directory
+- go to "url-shortener" directory
--start mongodb
+- start mongodb
--run "go mod download"
+- run "go mod download"
--set enviorment variables like SHORT_URL_MAX_LEN in .env file, example: SHORT_URL_MAX_LEN=6 -run "go build -o url-shortener-api" ("go build -o url-shortener-api.exe" for Windows) -start api by running "./url-shortener-api" (".\url-shortener-api.exe" for Windows) -now mongoDB is working and api is listening at given PORT
+- set enviorment variables like SHORT_URL_MAX_LEN in .env file, example: SHORT_URL_MAX_LEN=6
+- run "go build -o url-shortener-api" ("go build -o url-shortener-api.exe" for Windows)
+- start api by running "./url-shortener-api" (".\url-shortener-api.exe" for Windows)
+- now mongoDB is working and api is listening at given PORT

-USING DOCKER:
+## USING DOCKER:

--go to "url-shortener" directory
+- go to "url-shortener" directory
--set enviorment variables in Dockerfile (lines starting with "ENV", set values after "=" symbol, example: ENV SHORT_URL_MAX_LEN=6)
+- set enviorment variables in Dockerfile (lines starting with "ENV", set values after "=" symbol, example: ENV SHORT_URL_MAX_LEN=6)
--run "docker build -t url-api ."
+- run "docker build -t url-api ."
--run "cd .."
+- run "cd .."
--run "docker-compose up" in websensa directory, it starts api and mongodb, add " -d" at the end if you want to run app in background
+- run "docker-compose up" in websensa directory, it starts api and mongodb, add " -d" at the end if you want to run app in background
--now api is working and listening at given PORT
+- now api is working and listening at given PORT
--run "docker-compose down" to make api and database stop working
+- run "docker-compose down" to make api and database stop working

------------------CLI-----------------
+## CLI

 Written in cobra.
 There is 4 commands: add, update, delete, list.
 You can run cli app with -h or --help flag to see all commands and their description